 Toby has been married to his high school sweetheart, Bridget, since 2007.
 They have two young daughters.
 Toby spends the bulk of his free time with his family, and he and Bridget also volunteer with their church’s children’s ministry.
 In quieter moments, Toby is an avid sports fan and also enjoys hiking and reading.

 Bruce cofounded the firm with his partner Douglas F. Blough in 1996.
 He is active in overseeing and coordinating the various business units within the firm.
-Under his leadership, Net Lease Capital has closed over $9 billion in net lease transactions, and has earned recognition for its expertise in strategic net lease investment and capital gains tax solutions in commercial real estate.
+Under his leadership, Net Lease Capital has closed over $9 billion in net lease transactions, and has earned recognition for its expertise in strategic net lease investment and capital gains tax solutions using net lease property.
 Bruce has four times been named Honorary Net Lease Executive of the Year by Commercial Investment Real Estate Magazine.
 He was featured on a panel of “Legends and Leaders in Net Lease” at the Net Lease Summit in 2007, and he frequently speaks about the net lease industry to professional audiences.

-An outdoor sports enthusiast, Bruce has been involved in a number of mountaineering expeditions, including five trips to the Alaska Range.
+An avid outdoorsman, Bruce has been involved in a number of mountaineering expeditions, including five trips to the Alaska Range.
 He founded an outdoor leadership school for youth, which takes kids age 11-16 on wilderness adventures in locations from the White Mountains of New Hampshire to the Rockies.
-Bruce has been married to his wife, Beth, for 31 years and is the father of one young man, Brinton.
+Bruce has been married to his wife, Beth, for over thirty years and is the father of one young man, Brinton.

 Jim joined Net Lease Capital in 2003.
-His focus is providing strategic tax planning for property owners and their tax advisors.
+He provides strategic analysis and tax planning insight for property owners and their tax advisors.
 He consults with some of the firm’s most sophisticated clients, analyzing the tax consequences of contemplated transactions and helping to make strategic choices actionable.
 He designs transactions to maximize returns while honoring investor-specific objectives, and assuring compliance with the Tax Code, with treasury regulations, and with tax court rulings.

 Jim has a 27-year background in financial services and corporate finance, with a focus in investment operations and business process improvement.
 He began his career at State Street Bank & Trust, where he came to supervise accounting services for international equity, debt, and swap portfolios, and to direct international trade settlement for institutional equity portfolios.
 He transitioned to Fidelity Investments, where built and managed a team of 30 to support diverse global investment products offered to institutional investors.
 From 1995 to 2002, Jim served as Director of Finance and Administration, and then as COO, of an international non-profit organization.

-Jim and his wife of 33 years have four adult children and two beloved granddaughters.
+Jim and his wife of 35 years have four adult children and three grandchildren.
 Jim is a church leader and volunteers actively in the community, currently supporting the Boston Securities Analysts Society’s financial literacy initiative, which aims to educate the public in personal finance and investment.
 Jim studied English at Duke University and later earned an MBA degree from Boston University with a concentration in International Finance.

-Jon works as a member of the accounting team and is involved in the day-to-day operations of the company.
-He is responsible for investor distributions and investor relations, helping oversee company cash, and maintaining the books for financial reporting.
+Jon works as a member of the finance & accounting team and is involved in the day-to-day operations of the company.
+He is responsible for managing the firm’s investor relationships, strategic cash planning, and maintaining the books for financial reporting.

 Raised in New Hampshire, he attended the University of Florida where he received a Master’s Degree in Accounting in 2013.
 Before coming to Net Lease Capital, he worked as an Audit Associate at PricewaterhouseCoopers’ Boston office, focusing primarily on companies managing mutual funds and hedge funds.
 During that time, he also earned his license as a Certified Public Accountant in Massachusetts.

 Outside of the office, Jon enjoys playing several sports and cheering for the New England professional teams.
-He and his wife, Nikki, have been married for three years.
-They are active in their church’s “young marrieds” ministry and volunteer actively, recently focusing on visiting the physically disabled.
+He and his wife, Nikki, have been married since 2013.
+They have two young daughters, Ellie and Kylie, and are loving the adventures and sweet moments of parenthood.
+Jon also serves on the board of his church and he and Nikki are active in the church’s “young marrieds” ministry.

 Steve is one of the most experienced attorneys in the net lease industry.
-He studied at Cornell Law School, and, early in his career, was drawn to corporate finance, pursuing leveraged lease financings for equipment, and representing lessees and equity investors while an associate at the Milbank, Tweed, Hadley & McCloy law firm.
+He graduated from Cornell Law School, and, early in his career, was drawn to corporate finance.
+He represented lessees and equity investors in ship, airplane and other leveraged lease equipment financings, while an attorney at the Milbank, Tweed, Hadley & McCloy law firm.
 This led to his employment with the pioneering sale leaseback syndicator, Integrated Resources, where he transitioned to originating and closing net lease real estate acquisitions.
-After a large net lease real estate portfolio was spun-off, Steve managed this portfolio for the publicly-traded and NYSE-listed firm, American Real Estate Partners, his responsibilities including negotiating leases, debt restructurings and re-financings.
+After a large net lease real estate portfolio was spun-off, Steve managed this portfolio for the publicly-traded, NYSE-listed firm, American Real Estate Partners.
+His responsibilities included negotiating leases, debt restructurings and re-financings.
 Immediately prior to joining Net Lease Capital, Steve worked for U.S. Realty Advisors, a registered investment advisor, buying net leased properties for public pension funds and other institutional clients.

-About two decades ago, Steve took up cycling for charity.
-Now an avid cyclist, he still meets the same posse each morning at a local firehouse for a ride before work.
+About two decades ago, Steve took up bicycling.
+Avid, he still meets his peloton each morning at a local firehouse for a ride before work.
 “Having a red bike is really your best chance to be a kid again.”
-Steve is a husband of 39 years and the father of two adult children, both living and working in New York City.
+Married for over 40 years, Steve has two adult children and a grandson living in New York City.

-Dean has been with the firm since 2014, and is focused on 1031 strategies using net lease properties.
+Since 2014, Dean has focused on 1031 strategies using net lease properties.
 He helps clients to evaluate net lease assets for tax and investment purposes with a primary focus on the zero cash flow sector.

 Dean comes from a sales background.
 Prior to coming to Net Lease Capital, he worked for a retail e-commerce business specialized in sports equipment, where he was personally involved in all aspects of the day-to-day operations, including buying, building and maintaining relationships with vendors and sales reps, price negotiations, logistics, managing inventory and customer service.